taataa/taach/README.md

 The events are fired with an event object.
 The event object has the following properties:

+- *distance:* a number.
+An average manhattan distance in screen pixels that a pointer has traveled after `transformstart`.
 - *duration:* a number.
 Milliseconds from the `transformstart`
-- *microTrans:* a `taaspace.InvariantTransform`.
-A small transformation between this and the previous event.
+- *element:* a HTMLElement.
+The source of the original pointer events.
-- *totalTrans:* a `taaspace.InvariantTransform`.
-The product of micro transformations after the `transformstart`.
+- *spaceNode:* a taaspace.SpaceNode.
+The SpaceNode of the HTMLElement.
-- *totalTravel:* a number.
-An average manhattan distance in screen pixels that a pointer has traveled after `transformstart`.

 ### taach.version